Alonso-del-Arte/chess/doc/Terminology.md

 ## W

+* **Waiting move** &mdash; A move that does not really commit to an attack but is not really a mistake nor a blunder.
 * **Ware opening** &mdash; The opening in which White begins by playing the queenside rook's pawn forward two spaces.
 See Openings for more details.
 * **White** &mdash; The player who always goes first, or the group of pieces